reagent/reagent.github.com/_projects/fleakr.md

 repository_url: https://github.com/reagent/fleakr
 ---

-My first serious effort at creating a reusable software library which represents a departure from the constraints of Rails to really dive deep into some core principles of object oriented design.
+A full-featured API client for Flickr photostreams that represents my first serious effort at creating a reusable software library.
+This code demonstrates a departure from the constraints of Rails to really dive deep into some core principles of object oriented design.
 There are some "clever" spots in the code that I don't think I would repeat if I were to approach this problem domain